gvellut/jncep/README.md

 - self-contained executable for macOS and Windows with PyInstaller
 - config file for account
-- Async IO for faster downloads
+- async IO for faster downloads
+- solution for rare characters used as scene separator